-The recent outing, facilitated by the Wakagetti Indigenous Corporation, took place on a property near Wollombi adjacent to the Yengo National Park.
+The recent outing, facilitated by the Wakagetti Indigenous Corporation from September 18 to 20, took place on a property near Wollombi adjacent to the Yengo National Park.

 The location's been an important spiritual and cultural place for the Darkinjung and Wonnarua peoples for thousands of years.